deNBI/OpenstackGPUService/README.md

 ## Overview

 This service provides a REST-API to retrieve information about OpenStack GPU flavors (total and available).
-It is written for [de.NBI cloud](https://cloud.denbi.de) Openstack setups especially in Bielefeld, but can be easliy adapted to any Openstack installation providing GPU (or other) resources.
+It is written for [de.NBI cloud](https://cloud.denbi.de) OpenStack setups especially in Bielefeld, but can easily be adapted to any OpenStack installation providing GPU (or other) resources.

 ### Prerequisites
 The service need some additional configurations concerning aggregates and flavors to work as expected.